Home Child Custody

 Q: Who Can Seek Custody of a Child in Pennsylvania?

-A: There are three different individuals that can petition for custody of a child, depending on the circumstances:
+A: There are three different individuals who can petition for custody of a child, depending on the circumstances:

 • Parents of the child - The most obvious choice and foremost in the court’s mind.